Background pattern

 Use immediately after opening the bottle.

-Use only transparent solutions and intact packaging.
+Use only transparent solutions with intact containers.

 Keep out of the reach and sight of children.